-Frutiger Next supports up to 94 different languages such as Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Greek, Hungarian, Kazakh, Czech, Serbian (Cyrillic), Serbian (Latin), Bulgarian, Swedish, Belarusian (Latin), Belarusian (Cyrillic), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, Greek, and Other scripts.
+Frutiger Next supports up to 94 different languages such as Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Kurdish (Latin), Azerbaijani (Latin), Romanian, Dutch, Greek, Hungarian, Serbian (Cyrillic), Czech, Serbian (Latin), Kazakh, Bulgarian, Swedish, Belarusian (Cyrillic), Belarusian (Latin), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, Greek, and other scripts.

 Please note that not all languages are available for all formats.